 The Vermont Constitution, in effect for 14 years, was the first to prohibit slavery, establish universal voting rights for all men and to authorize a public school system.

 The building functioned as a tavern until 1848.
-It later became a store, a home and a warehouse.
+It later served as a store, a home and a warehouse.
 In 1901 local preservationists began trying to save the building.
 Thirteen years later the house and land were donated to the Old Constitution House Association and money raised to restore it.
-In 1961, ownership was transferred to the state.
+In 1961, the state took ownership of the tavern.

 The Old Constitution House has been restored as a tavern museum and includes historic items donated by descendants of the delegates and the Daughters of the American Revolution.